Amsterdam (2022 film): Plot

-While Burt attempts to contact the General, Harold and Valerie spend the day at her home, where they notice the hitman, Tarim Milfax.
-They follow him to a forced sterilization clinic owned by a mysterious organization known as the "Committee of the Five."
+While Burt attempts to contact the general, Irma visits him at his medical practice.
+She says that she was attacked and her wrist broken while trying to bring him the autopsy report, and the attacker took the paper from her.
+After resetting her wrist, Burt kisses Irma.
+Meanwhile, Harold and Valerie notice that the hitman, Tarim Milfax, has been watching the house.
+They follow him to a forced sterilization clinic owned by an organization known as the "Committee of the Five".
 After a fight with Milfax, Harold and Valerie reunite with Burt.
-Valerie takes them to the Waldorf Astoria New York, where they meet Paul Canterbury and Henry Norcross, Valerie's benefactors from Amsterdam who are secretly spies in the intelligence community.
-Paul and Henry explain that the Committee of the Five plan to overthrow the American government and that Dillenbeck can help them foil their plot.
+Valerie takes them to the Waldorf Astoria New York.
+There, they meet Paul Canterbury and Henry Norcross, Valerie's benefactors from Amsterdam.
+They are secretly spies in the intelligence community.
+The Committee of the Five is a cabal in the US with ties to Germany and plans to overthrow the American government.
+Dillenbeck can help foil their plot.

-The trio meet up with General Dillenbeck, who is offered a large sum of money from a man on behalf of an unnamed benefactor to deliver a speech advocating for veterans to forcibly remove President Franklin D. Roosevelt and install Dillenbeck as a puppet dictator instead.
-The General agrees and plans to speak at a reunion gala Burt and Harold are hosting in order to draw out whoever is behind the plot.
+The trio meets with Dillenbeck, who is offered a large sum of money from a man on behalf of an unnamed benefactor to deliver a speech advocating for veterans to forcibly remove U.S. President Franklin D. Roosevelt and install Dillenbeck as a puppet dictator instead.
+Dillenbeck agrees to help the trio foil the plot and to speak at a veterans reunion gala that Burt and Harold are hosting to draw out whoever is behind the plot.

-At the gala, General Dillenbeck reads his own speech instead of the one he was paid to read.
-Milfax intends to shoot him for doing so, but Harold and Valerie manage to stop him in time.
-Milfax is arrested and the Committee of the Five are revealed to be four industry leaders, including Tom, who are fanatically obsessed with Benito Mussolini and Adolf Hitler and intended to make America a fascist country.
+At the gala, Dillenbeck reads his speech instead of the one he was paid to read.
+Milfax tries to shoot him, but Harold, Valerie, and Burt stop him in time.
+Milfax is arrested and the Committee of the Five is revealed to be four industry leaders, including Tom.
+They intended to turn the United States into a fascist country.

-Tom and the other leaders are arrested by the police, but they do not stay inside long and slander General Dillenbeck in the press following their release.
-General Dillenbeck testifies about the incident to Congress and returns home to live out his life.
+Tom and the other leaders are arrested by the police, but do not stay in jail long, and expose Dillenbeck in the press following their release.
+Dillenbeck testifies about the incident to Congress.
 Harold and Valerie leave the country since they cannot be together in the United States.
 Burt wishes them farewell, planning to reopen his medical practice and pursue a relationship with Irma.